maja2C2E/maja2C2E.github.io/_pages/about.md

 After that, I briefly worked as a postdoctoral fellow at EESD for 4 months.
 In 2023, after being awarded the prestigious PostDoc.Mobility grant from the Swiss National Science Foundation (SNSF), I moved to the USA to join the van Rees Laboratory (led by Prof. Wim van Rees at MIT).

-Currently, I work with Prof. Josip Atalić as a senior scientist at the Croatian Centre for Earthquake Engineering at the University of Zagreb (UniZg).
+Currently, I work with Prof. Josip Atalić as a scientist at the Croatian Centre for Earthquake Engineering at the University of Zagreb (UniZg).

 ---